Thursday, May 15, 2008 Australia , Innovation , Interview , Journalist , Startup

 I started as an engineering student, but I’d always had a fascination with the media and learning about new things, and journalism is a great way to keep absorbing new information.
 The course at RMIT gave me the necessary skills to break.

 • What’s your thought on being a journalist?
-How tough it is to be journalist in Australia?
+How tough it is to be a journalist in Australia?

 It is great fun, but can be bloody tough to get established.
-As a profession, it is like being back at university, but you change subjects every day, and get paid to hand in your essays.
+As a profession, it is like being back at university, but you change subjects every day and get paid to hand in your essays.

 By accident.
 My background as an engineering student (initially) helped, but I wasn't pursuing technology as a specialisation.
 It just happened that my first job was in the tech trade press.